coopergau/portfolio-optimization/README.md

 `E[R] = wᵀ r`
 Where `r` is the vector of expected asset returns.

 It is common for the risk averse investor to want to minimize their risk while having their expected return meet some threshold.
-If we call this threshold target,then we can turn this situation into the following convex optimization problem:
+If we call this threshold target, then we can turn this situation into the following convex optimization problem:

 Minimize `wᵀ Σ w`

 Subject to
 `wᵀ r ≥ target`
 `∑ wᵢ = 1`
 `wᵢ ≥ 0`

 To allow for short selling the last constraint can be ignored.